 In a first of it’s kind global study by Zeno Group called, The 2020 Zeno Strength of Purpose, they found that: “global consumers are four to six times more likely to trust, buy, champion and protect those companies with a strong purpose over those with a weaker one”.
 Here is an infographic with further excerpts from the research:

 Words also matter in your product descriptions.
 Always include relevant specifications of all the products you sell.
-For example: if you sell desks or office furniture, specify the weight and sizes, including the materials it’s made of, where it’s made, etc. This timeous admin task will save you time down the line… answering endless queries from customers who wants to know every detail.
+For example: if you sell desks or office furniture, specify the weight and sizes, including the materials it’s made of, where it’s made, etc. This timeous admin task will save you time down the line… answering endless queries from customers who want to know every detail.

 7. Make it easy for people to connect or contact you